Understanding Anxiety & How Therapy Helps

 Q-What is the most effective treatment for anxiety?

-A combination of therapy that works with both the mind and body tends to be most effective — for example, CBT for thoughts plus EMDR for body-stored stress.
+A combination of therapy and interventions that work with both the mind and body tends to be most effective — for example, CBT for thoughts plus EMDR for body-stored stress.

 Q-Does therapy really help with anxiety?

-Yes — research and local clinical outcomes show therapy can reduce anxiety symptoms by 60–80% for most people, depending on frequency and engagement.
+Yes — research and local clinical outcomes show therapy can reduce anxiety symptoms by 60–80% for most people, depending on frequency and engagement, and many people recover from anxiety and other mental health problems through therapy.

 Q- Is therapy worth it for anxiety?

-If anxiety is affecting your relationships, confidence, or ability to rest, therapy can be one of the best investments in your long-term wellbeing.
+If anxiety is affecting your relationships, confidence, or ability to rest, therapy can be one of the best investments for clients seeking to improve their mental health and long-term wellbeing.

 Accessing Therapy Through the NHS or Privately